LittleD3092/My-Vault/Computer Organization/MIPS Fields.md

 ---

-Machine code is a sequence of 0s and 1s that tells CPU what to do.

-# MIPS Fields

 Each instruction in MIPS instruction set takes 32 bits.
 There are three types of instructions, each has different ways of using the 32 bits:

 - [[#R-type Instructions]]